 "I have lost valuable property and I am afraid I won't be able to replace it with my small grant," said Makhura, who has been sleeping under a nearby tree with his wife since the fires started.
 “I do not know why this happening.
 I do not know who is behind this and I also do not know if I owe anybody anything.
 I have had enough of these fires, and our lives as a family have been turned upside down,” said Makhura.

 He said religious leaders from different churches had visited them, but there has not been any change as the fire continues to wreak havoc.
 “We have sleepless nights here.
 How can one sleep when one does not know when the next fire will break out?
 Life is really bad here,” he said.

 A community member, Ms Tshifhiwa Rambau, said that community structures were discussing the issue and several people had visited the family to pray for them.
 Rambau said that the family also need counselling as they were going through a tough and difficult time.
 "We appeal to anyone who can assist the family to come forward before the whole house is destroyed," she said.

 The police spokesperson for the Makhado SAPS, Capt Maano Sadiki, confirmed that the fire and damage caused by the stones had been reported to them.
 Sadiki said that they would send their experts to investigate.

-Kaizer Nengovhela started writing stories for Limpopo Mirror more than a decade ago, in 2 000.
+Kaizer Nengovhela started writing stories for Limpopo Mirror in 2000.
 Prior to that he had a five year stint at Phala-Phala FM as sports presenter.
 In 2005 Kaizer received an award from the province's premier as Best Sports Presenter.
 The same year he was also nominated as Best Sports Reporter by the Makhado Municipality.
 Kaizer was awarded the Mathatha Tsedu award in 2014.